AGL Macquarie produces approximately 12% of the electricity needed by consumers in eastern Australia.

 With a commitment to the improvement of operation and technology upgrades, Bayswater will continue to be a centre piece of the NSW electricity system.

 Liddell power station was commissioned in 1971, and for many years was the backbone of the NSW electricity system.
 Liddell was the first major power station to be located inland away from abundant salt water supplies traditionally used for cooling purposes.
 As a result Lake Liddell was constructed for cooling and water storage.
-The lake now also serves as a water recreation source and unique habitat for a variety of wildlife.

 Over recent years Liddell power station has benefited from technology upgrades, with significant environmental and operational gains.
-This process continues and will ensure operation well into the future.

 Covering a total area of 10,000 hectares, Liddell and Bayswater power stations (and associated lands) are located between Singleton and Muswellbrook in the Upper Hunter Valley of NSW.